eonil/aafc2/README.md

 REPL
 -------
-Basically, Cocoa app is a GUI app and GUI means interactivity.
+Basically, an AppKit/UIKit app is a GUI app and GUI means interactivity.
 REPL is the simplest way to write Interactive apps.
 There are many other approaches, but other approaches are usually just make things more complex with no significant benefit.